 Each program analysis accessible by CASS must be registered in the CASS module Registry.
 The registered analysis must contain an operation of type where a denotes the type of analysis results.
-For instance, the Overlapping analysis is implemented as a function where the Boolean analysis result indicates whether a Curry operation is defined by overlapping rules.
+For instance, the Overlapping analysis is implemented as a function overlapAnalysis :: Analysis Bool where the Boolean analysis result indicates whether a Curry operation is defined by overlapping rules.